‘The Big Bang Theory’s Kaley Cuoco Wears Mrs. Cook Riding Helmet, But Did She Already Get Married?

 The Big Bang Theory‘s Kaley Cuoco seemed to give away a big clue about her marital status in her Instagram stories today.
 In a video, Cuoco showed off a riding helmet that she says was gifted to her by Samshield America, a company that specializes in equestrian riding helmets.
-In the next shot, we can see that the helmet’s strap is embroidered with the name Mrs Cook.
+In the next shot, we can see that the helmet’s strap is embroidered with the name Mrs. Cook.
 Cook is Kayley’s fiance’s last name, so of course it raises the question of whether the actress may have secretly gotten married.

 But Cuoco nipped all of that speculation in the bud with her caption on the photo.